NordsofMorrow/learn-rust-geo/README.md

-# learn-rust-python
+# learn-rust-geo
-Example work for creating Python libraries with Rust bindings
+Example work for creating a Rust package library+bin with polygon functions